LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/assignment/analysis_assignment/assignment.md

 ### Q4.2: Interpret the interaction term (3 POINTS)

-An interaction occures when an independent variable has a different effect on the outcome depending on then values of another independent variable.
+An interaction occures when an independent variable has a different effect on the outcome depending on the values of another independent variable.
 The interaction term between cell type and age is essentially trying to model wether the effect of cell types on expression is different for different ages.
 For a particular gene, a significant